 ~ Lance Dodes, MD ‒ Addiction Expert & Author ‒ Harvard Medical School Graduate, The Business of Recovery

 It’s extremely rare to find a physician who is board-certified in addiction medicine and substance abuse.
 Allpria Healthcare’s medical director, Christopher J. Frandrup, MD, understands that addiction is a medical problem, not a willpower problem.
 He has successfully helped patients in 86 countries around the world who became addicted to opioid painkillers during military service and many other people with substance addictions.

-Allpria Healthcare of Aurora and Longmont, CO specializes in prescription opioid dependence and treating the underlying cause.
+Allpria Healthcare of Thornton and Aurora, CO specializes in prescription opioid dependence and treating the underlying cause.
 We address both psychological pain and physical pain using evidence-based treatments that include injection therapies, pain pumps, opioid alternatives and advanced pain blockers.